okhaliukova/okhaliukova.github.io/_pages/research.md

 ## Colorado Ongoing Basin Emissions (COBE) Study
-In collaboration with the Colorado State University (CSU) Energy Institute, utilized high-resolution aircraft measurements to estimate methane emissions at oil and gas production sites across Colorado (over 11,000 operational facilities) and constructed a joint emissions distribution using aerial data from three independent monitoring providers.
+This project supported the Colorado Department of Public Health and Environment (CDPHE) in implementing statewide greenhouse gas reduction efforts by developing a measurement-informed methane emissions inventory for upstream oil and gas operations (over 11,000 facilities).
+In collaboration with the Colorado State University (CSU) Energy Institute, we leveraged site-level, high-resolution aircraft measurements collected by three vendors through statewide aerial surveys to quantify observable methane emissions.
+These measurements, combined with operational information shared by participating operators under non-disclosure agreements, were used to develop two statistical models and emission factors for different classes of oil and gas facilities.
+The resulting inventory enabled comparison with the state’s existing emissions database and directly supported implementation of the Intensity Verification Rule enacted in July 2023.

 **Final Report**: [COBE 2025](https://cdphe.colorado.gov/greenhouse-gas-monitoring-projects-reports-and-data)
 **Project website**: [COBE website](https://metec.colostate.edu/colorado-ongoing-basin-emissions-cobe/)